Skip to main content

 What is not covered?

-The insurance policy covers code-level failures.
-It does not cover:
+The insurance does not cover:

 • Market risk or general price movements of any asset